 Countries You Can Go With Erasmus +

-Countries you can go to within the scope of Erasmus + program;
+Countries you can go to within the scope of the Erasmus + program;

 There are many countries working in partnership with Erasmus +, such as non-EU Balkan countries and some Middle Eastern countries.
 The Erasmus program is also open to students from other non-EU countries in places such as Latin America and Asia.